kinetic-flow/iidxseg/README.md

 ## Instructions

-First of all, launch spicetools with API server enabled.
+First of all, ensure SpiceAPI server is running.
 Then, launch with:

     iidxseg.exe server_ip port password